-HCCDC will place the REF on public exhibition for 28 days.
+HCCDC placed the REF on public exhibition for 28 days with submissions considered in Section 5 of the REF.
 Further, HCCDC will notify residents, the community and stakeholders of the construction commencement as required.

 Environmental impacts

 The proposal would have limited environmental impacts during construction as the site was historically a working dockyard, largely being reclaimed land and is now a grassed area forming part of the recreation space.
 Longer term adverse impacts during operation have been minimised through design and will be managed by the servicing and maintenance of the facility by CN.